telehash/telehash.github.io/v3/e3x/reliable.md

 The `"miss":[1,2,4]` is an array of integers and must be sent along with any `ack` if in the process of receiving packets there were any missing sequences.
 Because the `ack` is confirmed processed packets, all of the `miss` ids will be higher than the accompanying `ack`.

-The `miss` ids are in accending order and delta encoded using `ack` as the base.
+The `miss` ids are in ascending order and delta encoded using `ack` as the base.

 When a recipient's incoming buffer of packets is full and it must drop new packets, it should send a `miss` indicating the `seq` that it started dropping at.
 When the sender gets a `miss` that starts with a `seq` more than 1 greater than the included `ack` it should adjust it's sending window buffer accordingly.